 Weebly vs Wix.
 Both offer enough support resources.
 Weebly gets higher scores for its livechat and phone support.

 Wix.
 For $0 you get a website with a pretty noticeable ad and a long URL like username.wix.com/sitename.
 The lowest price version of Wix is $4.50/month.
 For that price you can connect a custom domain.
 The most expensive plan is VIP – $24.50 with yearly subscription.

 Wix vs Weebly.
 Personally, I prefer web services that offer simple price tags.
-Weebly is the clear winner here.
-First, its advert is located in the footer and is very elegant (you don’t see it until you scroll down to the bottom of the page), while Wix places a huge screen-wide ad on your free website and what’s more, duplicates it in the right corner of the page.
+Weebly is more clear with pricing plans.
+Besides, its advert is located in the footer and is very elegant (you don’t see it until you scroll down to the bottom of the page), while Wix places a huge screen-wide ad on your free website and what’s more, duplicates it in the right corner of the page.
 I don’t blame Wix for that – they’re free to place their ads anywhere.
 But compared to Weebly, that’s a bummer.